sciZer0/7/v/README.md

 In Inflationary Economy, there is nothing new and valuable.

-All that Inflationary Economies (endless emissions of regular tokens) can finally give us is devaluations of tokens (values).
+All that Inflationary Economy — endless emissions of regular tokens — can finally give us is devaluations of the tokens (values).

 On the other hand, the Bitcoin blockchain's native token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing its native token, Bitcoin, just at 2140 (in 118 years).